nmagee/ds1002/index.md

 nav_order: 1
 ---

+{: .warning }
+> DRAFT
+>
+> This syllabus is currently a work in progress.
+Please check back closer to the start of the semester for a more final version.

 # DS1002 Programming for Data Science

 This course exposes students to fundamental coding languages in data science.
 Python and R will be the primary focus of the course.
 Popular packages such as `pandas` and `tidyverse` will be covered in depth.
 Additionally, project management skills such as Git and Github will be covered.